manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Find the best talent from across the blockchain world.

 * Invest in apps and tools to reach the best developers within their communities.
-* Attract top candidates by creating a process that is fun, insightful and enriching.
+* Attract top candidates by creating a process that is fun, insightful, and enriching.
-* Train recruiters so they can acquire the needed expertise in terms of social recruiting, sourcing and the MakerDAO business domain.
+* Train recruiters so they can acquire the needed expertise in terms of social recruiting, sourcing, and the MakerDAO business domain.
-* Create a clear and easy process for candidates to apply for future opportunities: backed up by a team focused on nurturing our talent pool, doing proactive interviews and assisting to fairs and blockchain events.
+* Create a clear and easy process for candidates to apply for future opportunities: backed up by a team focused on nurturing our talent pool, conducting proactive interviews, and attending fairs and blockchain events.

 ### Provide an outstanding candidate experience.

 As talent is scarce within the crypto sphere, we need to ensure that we provide an experience that is fair, involving, and transparent to the potential candidate.
 Regardless of the final decision, candidates should regard time spent in the recruitment process as valuable, contributing to their individual growth.

-* Act as a partner to candidates so as to assist them in interview preparation, explaining the process in detail and aligning expectations at all stages.
+* Act as a partner to candidates so as to assist them in interview preparation, explaining the process in detail, and aligning expectations at all stages.
 * Train interviewers (hiring managers and recruiters) on interviewing skills.
 * Optimise and promote our software to track candidates (Applicant Tracking System or ATS) as an easy-to-use tool for hiring by training interviewers with insightful and useful videos and workshops.
 * Compensate candidates for carrying out complex technical tests.